Mexican leftist refuses to accept election result

 Mexico's election tribunal will have until September to rule on any wrongdoing.

-Lopez Obrador said on Saturday he was gathering evidence for a legal challenge and urged the PAN to join him.
-But Cecilia Romero, the PAN's general secretary said the party will not seek to annul the election.
+Lopez Obrador said Saturday he is gathering evidence for a legal challenge and urged the PAN to join him.
+The PAN is still deciding on how to respond.

 Pena Nieto denies wrongdoing and PRI officials have threatened to sue Lopez Obrador over his accusations.

 If the election result stands, Pena Nieto's win will return the PRI to the presidency after 12 years in opposition.
-The party was the dominant force in Mexican politics during the past century, holding the presidency from 1929 until 2000.
+It was the dominant force in Mexican politics during the past century and it held the presidency from 1929 until 2000.
 The PRI's long rule was marred by frequent accusations of corruption, vote-rigging and other abuses.

-(Additional reporting by David Alire Garcia and Dave Graham; Editing by Bill Trott and Xavier Briand)
+(Additional reporting by David Alire Garcia and Dave Graham; Editing by Bill Trott)